gimli-org/gimli/doc/publist.rst

 Publications
 ============

-.. attention:: the main GIMLi publication is still work in progress
+.. attention:: The main GIMLi publication is still work in progress.

-.. rubric:: Extended abstracts and publications about gimli and bert
+.. rubric:: Extended abstracts and publications about GIMLi and BERT

 .. bibliography:: libgimli.bib
     :style: mystyle